OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ### 3.3 Building and Installing the OPAE SDK
 <a name="OPAESWDevKitBuilding"></a>
-**1.** Build the <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> SDK source code, and pack it into several local RPM packages.
+**1.** Build the OPAE SDK source code, and pack it into several local RPM packages.
 Building the code into packages allows for easier installation and removal.
 This build script can use multiple processors to parallelize the build process.
 Display how many processors are available with the `nproc` command, and then specify how many make threads to utilize with the -j option.
 Note that the number of threads can exceed the number of processors.
 In this case, the number of threads is set to the number of processors in the system.

 ```sh
 cd $OFS_BUILD_ROOT/opae-sdk